Adversary Proceeding: A lawsuit arising in or related to a bankruptcy case that is commenced by filing a complaint with the court.

-Current Monthly Income: The average monthly income received by the debtor over the six calendar months before commencement of the bankruptcy case, including regular contributions to household expenses from nondebtors and income from the debtor’s spouse if the petition is a joint petition, but not including social security income and certain other payments made because the debtor is the victim of certain crimes.
+Current Monthly Income: The average monthly income received by the debtor over the six calendar months before the commencement of the bankruptcy case, including regular contributions to household expenses from non-debtors and income from the debtor’s spouse if the petition is a joint petition, but not including social security income and certain other payments made because the debtor is the victim of certain crimes.

 Debtor: A person who has filed a petition for relief under the Bankruptcy Code.

 Defendant: An individual (or business) against whom a lawsuit is filed.